|

 there have been radical changes in the publishing industry as

-Blum and Mitch Kessler, Adam and
+Mitch Kessler, Adam and Gillian put

-can
+and can

-be ordered at this website.
+be ordered here.

 Personal